Editor’s note: The do-loop in that statement is self-evident, and has already brought Israelis onto a timeline with a nihilistic future.

 Within a few years, all this had changed.
 The Palestinians realized that the Israelis did not intend to leave, but that they were about to steal their land, quite literally, and cover it with their settlements.

 (Something similar happened 15 years later in South Lebanon.
 The Shiite population greeted our troops with flowers and rice, believing that we would drive the Palestinians out and leave.
 When we didn’t, they turned into determined guerrilla fighters and eventually founded Hezbollah.)

 Nowadays, mutual hatred reigns supreme.
-The settlers terrorize their Arab neighbors, Arab boys throw rocks and improvised fire-bombs at passing Jewish cars on the highroads where they themselves are not allowed to drive.
+The settlers terrorize their Arab neighbors, and Arab boys throw rocks and improvise firebombs at passing Jewish cars on the highroads where they themselves are not allowed to drive.
 Recently, the car of a high-ranking army officer was stoned.
-He got out, pursued a boy who was running away, shot him in the back and killed him – in flagrant violation of army rules for opening fire.
+He got out, pursued a boy who was running away, shot him in the back, and killed him – in flagrant violation of army rules for opening fire.

 Today, some 120 years after the beginning of the Zionist experiment, the hatred between the two peoples is abysmal.
-The conflict dominates our lives.
+Conflict dominates our lives.
 More than half of all news stories in the media concern this conflict.

 The model village these Templars built near Jaffa, Sarona, is now an amusement park in Tel Aviv – the very place where the latest terrorist outrage took place.

 When the Arabs realized that the new Zionist immigrants were not a repeat of the Templars, but a new aggressive colonialist implantation, the conflict became inevitable.
 It grows worse from year to year.
 The hatred between the two peoples seems to reach new heights all the time.